What Is The Predicted Major Product For The Reaction Shown

 Solvent and Reaction Conditions

 The choice of solvent and reaction conditions (temperature, concentration, catalysts) can dramatically alter product distribution.
-Now, polar protic solvents may stabilize charged intermediates through solvation, while polar aprotic solvents might favor different reaction pathways.
+Practically speaking, polar protic solvents may stabilize charged intermediates through solvation, while polar aprotic solvents might favor different reaction pathways.
 Temperature effects can shift the balance between kinetic and thermodynamic control - at lower temperatures, kinetic products (formed fastest) dominate, while higher temperatures may allow access to more stable thermodynamic products.

 Example: Diels-Alder Reaction